You are here

 • Set up and solve five direct-mate problems provided by your merit badge counselor.

 • Play at least three games of chess with other Scouts and/or your merit badge counselor.
-Replay the games from your score sheets and discuss with your counselor how you might have played each game differently.
+Replay the games from your score sheets and discuss how you might have played differently.

-• Play in a scholastic (youth) chess tournament and use your score sheets from that tournament to replay your games with your merit badge counselor.
-Discuss with your counselor how you might have played each game differently.
+• Play in a scholastic chess tournament and use your score sheets to replay your games with your merit badge counselor.
+Discuss how you might have played each game differently.

 • Organize and run a chess tournament with at least four players, plus you.
 Have each competitor play at least two games.